Sign up (with export icon)

 Allows disabling the two-way data binding mechanism.
 The default value is false.

-The reason for the introduction of this option are performance issues in large documents.
+We introduced this option to address performance issues in large documents.
 By default, while using the ngModel directive, whenever the editor’s data is changed, the component must synchronize the data between the editor instance and the connected property.
 This results in calling the editor.getData() function, which causes a massive slowdown while typing in large documents.

 This option allows the integrator to disable the default behavior and only call the editor.getData() method on demand, which prevents the slowdowns.
 You can read more in the relevant issue.